martindye/my-site/_posts/2018-12-03-zylissgarlicpress.md

 <h4><em>Conclusion</em></h4>

+I would say that you do need to use some force with this one, especially if you are crushing two cloves of garlic at once.
+If you can't squeeze firmly enough, a press with longer handles may be more effective.
 I'm so impressed with this that I think inventor's face should be featured on the back of the next £5 note.
 Seriously though, it's really the only garlic press you need.
 I also think it produces a better quality crushed garlic compared to smashing with the side of the knife and / or finely chopping it.